iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wi.covid19.exposurenotifications___minted150003/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.wi.covid19.exposurenotifications 1 reviews"/>
 </p>

+> This app is completely pointless.
+Not once have I been notified that I have come in close contact with someone infected so it gives me a hunch that no one is using this pointless app.
+Just another FAIL by One Term Tony and his cronies.
+This app eats up your battery; don't waste your time.
+After all it's just a virus and you cannot hide from it.
+Let's get back to living normal life again.<br> :date: __2021-02-18 18:43:35__

 > This App Is stupid even tho I Did not install it everytime i search these Stupid Waste of time apps are herw what the heck man!?<br> :date: __2021-02-10 21:53:07__

 > THIS APP DOES GATHER AND STORE INFORMATION, HOW ELSE ARE THEY GOING TO IDENTIFY YOU?
 I love how dumb they make it appear.<br> :date: __2021-02-01 12:45:01__